mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     From afar he could hear faint sounds of dust shifting quickly on the ground.
 As he grew nearer his fears were escalated when he realized Ginnu was having a seizure.

-    "No no that's too soon!"

-    He sprinted through the darkness toward the sounds and straddled hae braced hae head with his right arm.

-    "Nystagmus; pulse fast; temperature high; breathing irregular," he said aloud as he had been trained to do.

-    "Come On!"
-He yelled quietly.

     He glanced at the wound and saw that the swelling had come down but blood was still draining out steadily.